 2018 Gifting Amounts and Exclusions

 These are the key numbers to know regarding 2018 gifting limits for purposes of estate planning:The gift tax exclusion amount for 2018 is $11,180,000 for an individual.The combined gift tax exclusion amount for a married couple for 2018 is $22,360,000.The 2018 annual exclusion for gifts is $15,000.
-Using gift splitting, married couples can gift $30,000 to any person or donee.A related type of tax to consider when making an estate plan is the generation skipping tax.If you are considering making gifts in 2019 and are concerned about whether the gifting limits and exemption amount will be different, review the limits and exemptions here:For gifts made during the 2019 tax year, check the 2019 Gifting Limits.For gifts made during the time period of January 1, 2020 through December 31, 2020, reference the
+Using gift splitting, married couples can gift $30,000 to any person or donee.A related type of tax to consider when making an estate plan is the generation skipping tax.If you are making gifts in 2019 or 2020 and are concerned about whether the gifting limits and exemption amounts will be different, review the limits and exemptions here:For gifts made during the 2019 tax year, check the 2019 Gifting Limits.For gifts made during the time period of January 1, 2020 through December 31, 2020, reference the

 How Much Can Married Couple Gift in 2018?